-Site 1129 contains two biostratigraphic units: (1) an expanded Quaternary section more than 554 m thick that is underlain by a thin and conformable uppermost Pliocene section, and (2) a middle-lower Miocene section.
-These units are separated at 556 mbsf by an unconformity representing ~12 m.y., marked by a bryozoan turbidite overlying indurated sediments and chert layers.
+Site 1129 contains two biostratigraphic units: (1) an expanded Quaternary section, more than 554 m thick, that is underlain by a thin and conformable Pliocene section, and (2) a middle-lower Miocene section.
+These units are separated at 556 mbsf by an unconformity representing ~12 m.y.
+The unconformity is marked by a bryozoan turbidite overlying indurated sediments and chert layers.
 Calcareous nannofossils are generally abundant and moderately well preserved in the upper part of the section, but below 371 mbsf the preservation is poor.
-The preservation and abundance of planktonic foraminifers degrade more rapidly downhole than that of the nannofossil assemblages.
+Preservation and abundance of planktonic foraminifers degrade more rapidly downhole than the nannofossil assemblages.
 Below ~68 mbsf, most characteristic features of foraminifers are obscured by carbonate cement and recrystallization.
 Benthic foraminifers are generally abundant and well preserved in the upper part of Hole 1129C.
 At a depth of ~140 mbsf, preservation and abundance deteriorate markedly.
-Three main assemblages are recognized at Site 1129: (1) a distinctive, well-preserved Quaternary assemblage found in bryozoan-rich accumulations (down to ~140 mbsf), (2) a Pleistocene-upper Pliocene assemblage (140-557 mbsf) that includes a variable redeposited neritic component, and (3) a sparse Miocene assemblage below ~560 mbsf.
-The two Quaternaryupper Pliocene assemblages indicate upper bathyal paleodepths, whereas the Miocene assemblage indicates an upper to middle bathyal paleodepth.
+Three main assemblages are recognized at Site 1129: (1) a distinctive, well-preserved Pleistocene assemblage found in bryozoan-rich accumulations (down to ~140 mbsf); (2) a Pleistocene assemblage (140-565 mbsf), which includes a variable redeposited neritic component; and (3) a sparse Miocene assemblage.
+The two Pleistocene assemblages indicate upper bathyal paleodepths, whereas the Miocene assemblage indicates an upper to middle bathyal paleodepth.

 Long-core measurements of Hole 1129C sediments revealed an extensive interval of normal magnetization to a depth of ~340 mbsf.
 Sediments record reverse polarity magnetizations below that depth, with the boundary best defined by measurements on discrete samples.
 This reversal is interpreted as the Brunhes/Matuyama boundary.
-In Hole 1129D, a long interval of predominantly reverse polarity magnetizations to a depth of ~540 mbsf is interpreted as the upper part of the Matuyama Chron (C1r).
+In Hole 1129D, a long interval of predominantly reverse-polarity magnetizations to a depth of ~540 mbsf is interpreted as the upper part of the Matuyama Chron (C1r).
 The Jaramillo Subchron (C1r1n) is recorded in both holes at depths of ~400-440 mbsf.
 Normal polarities are recorded again in Hole 1129D at depths of 540-550 mbsf, possibly representing the Olduvai Chron (C2n).
-This would indicate a variable sedimentation rate, with the late Quaternary sedimentation rate nearly triple that of the early Pleistocene-latest Pliocene.
+This would indicate a variable sedimentation rate, with late Pleistocene sedimentation nearly triple the rate of the early Pleistocene.
 Rock magnetic characteristics, such as near saturation with inductions of 400 mT and median destructive fields of the IRM of 20-40 mT, suggest that magnetite and possibly magnetic sulfides are the principal remanence carriers.
 ARM/IRM indicate a high relative abundance of single-domain grains, possibly biogenic magnetite.

-High concentrations of CH_4 and H_2S through much of the section are a major feature at Site 1129.
+High concentrations of methane and hydrogen sulfide through much of the section are a major feature at Site 1129.
 Methane and H_2S concentrations at this site fall between the levels found at Sites 1127 and Site 1131.
 Calcium carbonate content is uniformly high, primarily in the range of 86-94 wt%.
 Organic carbon concentrations generally vary from 0.4 to 0.7 wt%.